wyrmtech/pi-fan-controller/README.md

 monitor the core temperature and start the fan when the temperature reaches a certain threshold.

+fancontrol.py modified to control the fan on pin12 (GPIO 18)

 To use this code, you'll have to install a fan.
 The full instructions can be found on our guide: [Control Your Raspberry Pi Fan (and Temperature) with Python](https://howchoo.com/g/ote2mjkzzta/control-raspberry-pi-fan-temperature-python).